royalfig/State-of-the-Meeting-2019/docs/prizes/README.md

 ## Davis Prize
 ::: tip
 Awarded for the best book for a general audience.
-[Learn more](https://hssonline.org/about/honors/watson-davis-and-helen-miles-davis-prize/)
+[Learn more about the Davis Prize](https://hssonline.org/about/honors/watson-davis-and-helen-miles-davis-prize/)
 :::

 <p class="prize-winner">Michael F Robinson</p>